vallurumk/sheffield-bioinformatics-core.github.io/training/nanopore-sequencing-2019-09-19.md

 - 09:30am - 5pm
 - E13 Dainton Building, University of Sheffield

+# N.B.
+This is a "Hands-On" course where you will perform the sequencing!!

 ## Booking

+This is a hands-on course with Oxford Nanopore technology, therefore the fee for this course reflects reagent costs.

+- £400 for Students and Internal Attendees
+- £600 for External Attendees

 [Click here](https://onlineshop.shef.ac.uk/conferences-and-events/faculty-of-medicine-dentistry-and-health/neuroscience/data-manipulation-and-visualisation-17092019) to book your place on the course